|

 until the next edition of Boy Scout Requirements (BSA Publication No. 33215)

+is issued.
 They will NOT be holding the publications up until January each year,

 just issuing them as they are completed (and old stocks exhausted,